-- Generating Capacity: 185 MW (bringing our total ownership to 407 MW, or 55% of CU4) - Purchase Price: \$1.00

-- PSE will remain responsible for its current pro rata ownership share of environmental and pension liabilities attributed to events or conditions existing prior to closing of the transaction and for any demolition, reclamation, or remediation costs associated with the existing facilities that comprise CU4. - PSE will enter a Power Purchase Agreement (PPA) with NWE to purchase 90 MW of power for approximately 5 years - generally indexed to Mid-C prices. - Net proceeds from the PPA will be placed in a fund and applied against future decommissioning and remediation costs related to the existing 30%, or 222 MW, ownership in CU4. - PPA includes a price floor that reflects the recovery of all fixed and variable PPA power costs. - The transaction is conditioned upon Pre-Approval by the Montana Public Service Commission.
+- Generating Capacity: 185 MW (bringing our total ownership to 407 MW, or 55% of CU4) - Purchase Price: \$1.00 - PSE will remain responsible for its current pro rata ownership share of environmental and pension liabilities attributed to events or conditions existing prior to closing of the transaction and for any demolition, reclamation, or remediation costs associated with the existing facilities that comprise CU4. - PSE will enter a Power Purchase Agreement (PPA) with NWE to purchase 90 MW of power for approximately 5 years - indexed to hourly Mid-Columbia power prices. - Net proceeds from the PPA will be placed in a fund and applied against future costs related to the existing 30%, or 222 MW, ownership in CU4. - PPA includes a price floor that reflects the recovery of all fixed operating and maintenance and variable generation costs. - The transaction is conditioned upon MPSC Pre-Approval (filed in February 2020). - Entered a separate agreement (predicated on approval of generation transaction) to acquire an additional 95MW interest in the 500 kV Colstrip Transmission System for net book value at time of sale - expected to be \$2.5 to \$3.8 million.